A Celebration That United a Community

 Open registration system for events from any community member

-Schools, art clubs, choirs, and local organizations all contributing
+Schools, art clubs, choirs, and local organisations all contributing

 Community fundraising through raffles and local donations